dimyG/jekyll-theme-chirpy/tabs/about.md

 Currently I'm available for hiring at a rate of _45€ per hour_.
 If you are considering to outsource one of your projects and you feel that I would be a suitable candidate for the job, feel free to reach me at **dimgeows@gmail.com**.
-I would be happy to discuss with you the possibility of a cooperation that would lead to the successful achievement of your goals.
+I would be happy to discuss with you about your goals and the ways I could help you to achieve them.